RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 Pluto is a great tool and definitely leads to a different programming style.
 But it is also new and thus will continue to develop rapidly (I hope).
 One aspect, as the developer/maintainer of 4 projects each containing a growing number of notebooks, I have found updating packages in these notebooks is time consuming.

-For now I am using a (homegrown) maintenance function (`update_notebooks!()`) which will remove the Project and Manifest sections in selected notebooks.
+For now I am using a (homegrown) maintenance function (`update_ros_notebooks()`) which will remove the Project and Manifest sections in selected notebooks.

-To reset the loaded packages in all notebooks in a subdirectory, use `reset_notebooks!()`.

-This I will likely use in the future to store all notebooks on GitHub.
+This function I will likely use in the future to store all notebooks on GitHub.

-## Function summary

-I use a DataFrame `ros_functions` to keep track of all functions introduced in RegressionAndOtherStories.jl.

-The `ros_function` table can created by `create_function_summary()`.
-As the actual available functions can vary by notebook there is a function `update_functions_in_summary(df)` that update the :functions column in `ros_funstions`.

 ## Issues, comments and questions